shakfu/py-js/source/projects/zmq/zpy/README.md

 A max external which uses zmq to connect to a separate python process

+The objective is to replicate what the `py` external does but using zmq.

 ## Status

-- [ ] rudimentary proof-of-concept
+- [ ] proof-of-concept